hapax/hapax.github.io/assets/simple-physics.md

 *Napkin hacks.* My goal in this post is to outline a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
-All the calculations can be done using high-school algebra on the back of a napkin, with no calculus required.
+All the calculations can be done using high-school algebra on the back of a napkin.
+No calculus required!
-Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in one of the main results of Einstein's PhD thesis: the *Stokes-Einstein relation* describing Brownian motion.
+Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in some results on Brownian motion Einstein proved in his PhD thesis.

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.